 Prerequisite(s): 20EE22001- Generation and Utilization of Electrical Energy.
-20EE21003-Electrical Circuit Analysis
+20EE21003 - Electrical Circuit Analysis

 - 1. Compute different parameters of transmission lines. - 2.
 Estimate the efficiency and regulation of transmission lines. - 3.
-Understandtheeffectoffactorsgoverningtheperformanceoflongtransmissionline. - 4.
-Designoverheadlineinsulatorsandtoestimatethesagandtensionintransmissionlines. - 5.
+Understand the effect of factors governing the performance of long transmission line. - 4.
+Design over head line insulators and to estimate the sag and tension in transmission lines. - 5.
 Understand the concepts of underground cables.

-Course Outcomes (COs): At the end of the course, student would be able to
+Course Outcomes: On completion of the course, the student would be able to